machinable-org/machinable/docs/guide/at-glance.md

           width: 285,
           height: 25,
           value: "
-          Run queries against the storage to find the observation data you need "
+          Run queries against the store to find the observation data you need "
         },
         {